ibm-cloud-docs/assistant/system-entities.md

 Available as a beta feature for only languages noted in the [Supported languages](/docs/services/assistant?topic=assistant-language-support) topic.
 A powerful alternative to using this system entity is to use a contextual entity for identifying proper nouns, such as names.
 For more information, see [Annotation-based method](https://cloud.ibm.com/docs/services/assistant?topic=assistant-entities#entities-annotations-overview).
 {: tip}

 The @sys-person system entity extracts names from the user's input.
 Names are recognized individually, so that "Joe" is not treated as "Joseph", or vice versa.
-The value of the entity is not a system-standard value of the name.

 ### Recognized formats
 {: #system-entities-sys-person-formats}